Updated on March 1st, 2023 by Aristofanis Papadatos

 First, distributable income from royalties is reduced, lowering dividend payments.
 In addition, plans for exploration and development may be delayed or canceled, which could lead to future dividend cuts.

-In summary, the trust is much more leveraged to the price of oil than the integrated oil companies and hence it has much more upside in the positive scenario (higher oil prices) and much more downside in the event of a downturn in the energy sector.
+Overall, the trust is ideal for those who are confident in higher future oil prices and want to gain exposure to the oil boom in the Permian and Haynesville basins.
+The trust is much more leveraged to the price of oil than the integrated oil companies and hence it has much more upside in the positive scenario (higher oil and gas prices) and much more downside in the event of a downturn in the energy sector.

 Moreover, the trust’s short history leaves much to be desired for investors seeking reasonable levels of dividend safety and consistency.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful:

 - The Dividend Kings Listis even more exclusive than the Dividend Aristocrats.
 It is comprised of 40 stocks with 50+ years of consecutive dividend increases.

 - The Dividend Achievers List:a group of stocks with 10+ years of consecutive dividend increases.

 - The Dividend Champions List: stocks that have increased their dividends for 25+ consecutive years.

 Note: Not all Dividend Champions are Dividend Aristocrats because Dividend Aristocrats have additional requirements like being in The S&P 500.